gamemanual0/gm0/source/docs/hardware-basics/servo-guide/usage-tips.rst

 Below are some tips on using servos in FTC.

 * Do not backdrive servos.
-Trying to forcibly rotate a powered servo away from its position risks damaging the internal gears.
+Forcibly rotating a powered servo away from its position risks damaging the internal gears.